 Where to catch a trout

-Rainbow trout can be caught in some Trust reservoirs such as Tringford, where the controlling clubs stock at regular intervals on a put in and take out basis.
+Rainbow trout can be caught in some of our reservoirs, such as Tringford, where the controlling clubs stock at regular intervals on a put in and take out basis.